WalsGit/recycle-bin/README.md

 ### 🐞 Still to fix:
 - ~~After restoring or deleting a discussion, the list doesn't update/refresh~~
+- Use Stream to update the list after mass restoring or deleting discussions (only works with signle restoring or deleting buttons)
+- Use Stream to update the total number of hidden discussions
 - Search filter only works with complete words (returns a empty list for partial words) and isn't limited to discussion titles
 - ~~Incorrect total number of pages and pagination doesn't work properly~~
 - ~~Fix the position of the search filter and the total number of hidden discussions info~~.